cdaviss/online-survey-digital-trace-data/README.md

 ### Prerequisites

 Before you get started, you'll need to copy the code to your own computer and install dependencies.
+Please note: This has only been tested in MacOS.

 1. [Set up Git and GitHub](https://docs.github.com/en/get-started/quickstart/set-up-git).